TEXT FOR ENGINEERS, ORTHOPEDIC SURGEONS, EPIDEMIOLOGISTS AND PHYSIOLOGISTS:

 Each binding design has unique release-envelope signature — a unique shape — in relation to each binding's release-function.
 The release setting simply moves the whole uniquely-shaped release-envelope 'upward' or 'downward' relative to the peak loading that is being applied into the ski and/or being resolved into the tibia.

 Interestingly, the release settings that are measured by ski-shop's torque-testing equipment (or force-testing equipment) provides only one-point on a ski-binding's unique release-envelope.
 Graphically, this point is projected, laterally, from the tip of the ski (footnote 8).
-The length of the graphic-representation in the release-envelope denotes the magnitude of the peak torsional-torque that's applied to the tibia at release; or the length of the graphic-segment denotes the magnitude of the peak-force that's applied to the boot at release.
-The problem that is caused by the highly-limited aspect of measuring only one-point within a full-release envelope is that — bindings with poor release-function (that have distorted release-envelopes) — transmit loads to the tibia that are not within a desired range of function — relative to the release-setting.
-Ski shop testing for release produces no information that is useful toward determining a ski-binding's overall release-function: ski-shop testing for release is useful only if the pre-established overall release-function is robustly meeting ISO 9462 Method-B (the release-envelope graphically-produces a nearly rectangular-box).
+The problem that is caused by the highly-limited aspect of measuring only one-point within a full-release envelope is that — bindings with poor release-function (that have distorted but unseen, un-fully-measured, release-envelopes) — transmit loads to the tibia that are not within a desired range of function — relative to the singular, one-point-release-setting.
+Ski shop testing for release produces no information that is useful toward determining a ski-binding's overall release-function: ski-shop testing for release is useful only if the pre-established overall release-function is robustly meeting ISO 9462 Method-B — where the release-envelope is nearly-parallel to the ski.
 Bindings with minimal distortion within their release-envelopes induce relatively-consistent peak-loading on the tibia, independently of where an injury-producing force enters the ski.

 Combined loading function of ski-bindings for tibia integrity